nanoframework/nanoFramework.WebServer/README.md

 # .NET nanoFramework WebServer

-This is a simple nanoFrmaework WebServer.
+This is a simple nanoFramework WebServer.
 Features:

 - Handle multithread requests
 - Serve static files on any storage